aschulm/battor/README.md

-# BattOr - smartphone power monitor
+# BattOr - Power monitor for smartphones and tablets

 ## Directory structure